haumea-lang/spec/README.md

-# thinktank
+# spec
-The Haumea thinktank.
+The Haumea spec and thinktank.

 ## What is this?
+This repo holds the Haumea specification.

-This repo is for discussing feature changes to the Haumea language as a whole, as opposed to one specific implementation.
+It is also for discussing feature changes to the Haumea language as a whole, as opposed to one specific implementation.